Brain-derived neurotrophic factor (BDNF) Suggest an improvement to this article

 15. BDNF and leaky gut

-16. Data inconsistencies complicate assessment of relationships between BDNF and aging
+16. Data inconsistencies complicate the assessment of relationships between BDNF and aging

 17. Conclusion

-Brain-derived neurotrophic factor, or BDNF, is a growth factor with broad relevance for aging, brain function, behavior, metabolism, energy expenditure, and satiety.
-BDNF serves as a cell signaling protein, plays key roles in numerous signaling pathways associated with a variety of disorders ranging from depression, schizophrenia, and addiction to obesity and diabetes, and may serve as a hormone.
+Brain-derived neurotrophic factor, or BDNF, is a growth factor relevant to aging, brain function, behavior, metabolism, energy expenditure, and satiety.
+BDNF serves as a cell signaling protein, plays vital roles in numerous signaling pathways associated with a variety of disorders ranging from depression, schizophrenia, and addiction to obesity and diabetes, and may serve as a hormone.
 It is perhaps best known for its influence on the formation, growth, survival, and development of neurons and for its role in mediating the beneficial cognitive effects associated with exercise.
 The decline of BDNF function during aging has important implications for changes to learning and memory in dementia and Alzheimer's disease.

-BDNF levels are strongly linked to several metabolic and neurological disorders.
-In general, lower BDNF levels are correlated with poor health.
-Interestingly, some disease states are associated with higher (rather than lower) BDNF levels and this may be due to the body's attempt to compensate for cell loss or dysregulated metabolism.
+BDNF levels are linked to several metabolic and neurological disorders.
+In general, lower BDNF levels correlate with poor health.
+Interestingly, some disease states are associated with higher (rather than lower) BDNF levels, and this may be due to the body's attempt to compensate for cell loss or dysregulated metabolism.
 BDNF also plays a role in celiac disease and irritable bowel syndrome.

 The links between exercise, diet, and mental wellness are well known.
 Both exercise and diet markedly affect BDNF levels.
-Reductions in caloric intake and carbohydrates can produce large increases in BDNF levels, and exercise increases BDNF in a manner directly proportional to exercise intensity.
-Elevated body temperature has also been shown to increase BDNF levels, which raises the possibility of sauna use as a means of boosting BDNF. use as a means of boosting BDNF.
+Reductions in caloric intake and carbohydrates can produce robust increases in BDNF levels, and exercise increases BDNF in a manner directly proportional to exercise intensity.
+Elevated body temperature also increases BDNF levels, which raises the possibility of sauna use to boost BDNF.

-In addition to the areas described above, this article provides an overview of the effects of mental training and meditation practices on BDNF levels; how BDNF may be a useful treatment for neurodegenerative diseases and traumatic brain injury; the links between BDNF and depression, anxiety, and anorexia; BDNF's effects on appetite and possibly aggression; the role of BDNF in regulating blood sugar levels; and the effects of dietary supplements on BDNF levels.
-Some of the experimental challenges and open questions in BDNF research are also covered.
+In addition to the topics described above, this article provides an overview of the effects of mental training and meditation practices on BDNF levels; how BDNF may be a valuable treatment for neurodegenerative diseases and traumatic brain injury; the links between BDNF and depression, anxiety, and anorexia; BDNF's effects on appetite and possibly aggression; the role of BDNF in regulating blood sugar levels; and the effects of dietary supplements on BDNF levels.
+Some experimental challenges and open questions in BDNF research are also covered.

 BDNF plays critical roles in gene expression

 BDNF is a member of a family of proteins called neurotrophins, which affect the formation of new neural synapses and help maintain existing synapses by binding to specific receptors located at the synaptic membrane.
-These interactions trigger a cascade of chemical modifications to proteins within the neuron that in turn lead to changes in gene expression levels.
-As such, BDNF function is important for appetite, coordination, balance, hearing, memory, and learning.
+These interactions trigger a cascade of chemical modifications to proteins within the neuron that, in turn, lead to changes in gene expression levels.
+Consequently, BDNF function is essential for appetite, coordination, balance, hearing, memory, and learning.

-The primary site of BDNF production is the brain, but it is also produced in many other tissues, including the heart, lungs, kidneys, liver, prostate, intestinal epithelium, skeletal muscle, spleen, and thymus.
-The BDNF protein can be found in multiple forms (proBDNF, mature BDNF, and BDNF propeptide) that can exist inside or outside of the cell.
-The exact form written about in any given scientific publication is not always specified, with standard detection methods likely measuring all forms present.
-Levels of mature BDNF and BDNF propeptide are approximately ten times higher than proBDNF levels in the brain.[1]
+The primary site of BDNF production is the brain, but other tissues also produce it, including the heart, lungs, kidneys, liver, prostate, intestinal epithelium, skeletal muscle, spleen, and thymus.
+The BDNF protein is present in multiple forms (proBDNF, mature BDNF, and BDNF propeptide) that can exist inside or outside the cell.
+The exact form written about in any given scientific publication is only sometimes specified, with standard detection methods likely measuring all forms present.
+Levels of mature BDNF and BDNF propeptide are approximately ten times higher than proBDNF levels in the brain.[13]

 Controversy exists as to whether BDNF traverses the blood-brain barrier

-Although the majority of BDNF is produced in the brain, the degree to which it traverses the blood-brain barrier is a subject of some controversy.
-The blood-brain barrier is made up of endothelial cells that line small blood vessels that extend into the brain.
-The barrier isolates the brain from circulating blood to maintain an environment that allows for undisturbed communication between nerve cells and to prevent immune inflammation of nervous tissue.[4]
+Although most BDNF production is in the brain, the degree to which it traverses the blood-brain barrier is controversial.
+The blood-brain barrier comprises endothelial cells that line small blood vessels that extend into the brain.
+The barrier isolates the brain from circulating blood to maintain an environment that allows undisturbed communication between nerve cells and prevents immune inflammation of nervous tissue.[16]

-In addition, the barrier can undergo changes in composition over time and at specific locations.
-Inflammation has been recognized as a driver of these changes such that passage of small ions and solutes or even whole white blood cells may occur.[6]
-[7] Thus, the ability of BDNF to enter or exit the central nervous system varies, likely depending on a person's physiologic state and health.
+In addition, the barrier can change composition over time and at specific locations.
+Inflammation is a driver of these changes such that the passage of small ions and solutes or even whole white blood cells may occur.[18]
+[19] Thus, the ability of BDNF to enter or exit the central nervous system varies, likely depending on a person's physiologic state and health.

 Some evidence for BDNF passage through this barrier comes from mouse studies involving the intravenous injection of radionuclide-labeled BDNF protein.
-Radioactivity from the decay of these isotopes was detected in the parenchyma (inner regions) of the brain far from the endothelial membrane of the barrier.[8]
+Radioactivity from the decay of these isotopes was detected in the brain's parenchyma (inner regions), far from the endothelial membrane of the barrier.[20]
 Another experiment investigating BDNF transmission determined the concentration of BDNF in human plasma using antibodies to capture, isolate, and measure quantities present.
-Researchers found far higher levels of BDNF present in the jugular vein of human volunteers during vigorous exercise than in the radial artery of the arm.
-This suggests that (at least during periods of intense physical exertion) BDNF is released from the brain into systemic circulation.[9]
-Additional studies suggest that this effect may be due to increased temperature increasing the permeability of the blood-brain barrier.[10]
+Researchers found far higher levels of BDNF present in the jugular vein of human volunteers during vigorous exercise than in the radial artery of the arm, suggesting that (at least during periods of intense physical exertion) BDNF is released from the brain into the systemic circulation.[21]
+Additional studies suggest that this effect may be due to increased temperature increasing the permeability of the blood-brain barrier.[5]

 An example of the relevance of this phenomenon comes from research demonstrating that blood BDNF levels among women who had attempted suicide were consistently lower than those of women who had not attempted suicide.
-This correlation points to a possible etiology for mental illness, and it suggests that BDNF levels in the blood could be a useful biomarker for underlying conditions that are not easily assessed by mental health practitioners.[11]
+This correlation points to a possible etiology for mental illness.
+It also suggests that BDNF levels in the blood could be a valuable biomarker for underlying conditions that mental health practitioners may fail to assess.[22]

-Regardless of whether the central nervous system and the circulatory system are in direct communication with regard to BDNF pools, it appears that circulating BDNF levels are highly correlated with various neurological and psychiatric conditions, underscoring the potential benefits of assessing BDNF levels in the future in the clinical setting.
+Regardless of whether the central nervous system and the circulatory system are in direct communication regarding BDNF pools, circulating BDNF levels are highly correlated with various neurological and psychiatric conditions, underscoring the potential benefits of assessing BDNF levels in the future in the clinical setting.

-Exercise has been shown to reduce the incidence of neurodegenerative disease and cognitive decline generally.[12]
-Many studies have investigated the potential links between changes in BDNF levels following exercise and cognitive improvement, but results are somewhat mixed.
-This may be due to differences in study design and measurement methods.
-Both exercise intensity and duration are important determinants of how much BDNF is produced.
-For example, one study involving healthy men between the ages of 18 and 25 years demonstrated that either vigorous or moderate exercise for 40 minutes increased serum BDNF more than vigorous or moderate exercise for 20 minutes.
-Overall, exercise caused an average 32 percent increase in serum BDNF levels compared to baseline levels, resulting in concentrations that were 45 percent higher than those who did not exercise.[13]
+Exercise has generally been shown to reduce the incidence of neurodegenerative disease and cognitive decline.
+Many studies have investigated the potential links between changes in BDNF levels following exercise and cognitive improvement, with varied results, likely due to differences in study design and measurement methods.
+Both exercise intensity and duration are important determinants of how much BDNF the body produces.
+For example, one study involving healthy men between 18 and 25 years demonstrated that either vigorous or moderate exercise for 40 minutes increased serum BDNF more than vigorous or moderate exercise for 20 minutes.
+Overall, exercise caused an average 32 percent increase in serum BDNF levels compared to baseline levels, resulting in concentrations that were 45 percent higher than those who did not exercise.[1]

-Studies have also found that increases in post-exercise BDNF levels are transient, lasting less than an hour after exercise has concluded.[14]
-The transient nature of exercise-induced increases in BDNF could be a significant contributor to variations in study outcomes.
-In general, studies indicate that aerobic exercise is effective in temporarily increasing peripheral BDNF levels at all ages, regardless of health status.[15]
-[16] Due to practical limitations, it is impossible to measure brain BDNF levels and neurogenesis in humans after they exercise.
-But animal studies have consistently shown that exercise increases BDNF and neurogenesis in the brain.[17]
+Studies have also found that increases in post-exercise BDNF levels are transient, lasting less than an hour after exercise has concluded.
+The temporary nature of exercise-induced increases in BDNF could be a significant contributor to variations in study outcomes.
+Studies indicate that aerobic exercise temporarily increases peripheral BDNF levels at all ages, regardless of health status.[2]
+[3] Due to practical limitations, it is impossible to measure brain BDNF levels and neurogenesis in humans after they exercise.
+However, animal studies have consistently shown that exercise increases BDNF and neurogenesis in the brain.[23]

-A six-month study of changes in brain volumes among a group of people aged 63 to 80 years showed enhanced effects in those who participated in a dance program compared to a group engaged in repetitive forms of exercise.
-People in the dance group experienced significantly larger volume gains in multiple areas of the frontal and temporal cortex as well as the superior temporal gyrus (a part of the brain important for episodic memory, which is degraded by Alzheimer's disease).
+A six-month study of changes in brain volumes among people aged 63 to 80 years showed enhanced effects in those who participated in a dance program compared to a group engaged in repetitive exercise.
+People in the dance group experienced significantly greater volume gains in multiple areas of the frontal and temporal cortex and the superior temporal gyrus (a part of the brain important for episodic memory, which degrades in Alzheimer's disease).
 The exercise group had fewer and smaller increases in volume, restricted mainly to the cerebellum and visual areas.
 The most notable difference occurred in the corpus callosum, which saw sizable increases among the dancing group and no change among the exercisers.
-The corpus callosum consists of a bundle of nerve fibers connecting the two hemispheres of the brain and is important for brain development.
-Dance group members exhibited much larger increases in BDNF plasma levels than did members of the standard exercise group.[18]
+The corpus callosum consists of a bundle of nerve fibers connecting the brain's two hemispheres and is essential for brain development.
+Dance group members exhibited more substantial increases in BDNF plasma levels than the standard exercise group members.[24]

-Surprisingly, no significant differences could be found in changes to cognitive functioning between the two groups.
-The authors speculated that either the cognitive tests were not sufficiently sensitive or that a longer intervention program might be needed to observe changes in cognitive ability.
+Surprisingly, the two groups exhibited no significant differences in cognitive functioning changes.
+The authors speculated that either the cognitive tests were not sufficiently sensitive or that a more extended intervention program might be necessary to observe changes in cognitive ability.

 BDNF participates in the mind-body connection